 As might be expected, the chemical distinctions between one kind of radiant matter and another at these high exhaustions are difficult to recognise.
 The physical properties I have been elucidating seem to be common to all matter at this low density.
 Whether the gas originally under experiment be hydrogen, carbonic acid, or atmospheric air, the phenomena of phosphorescence, shadows, magnetic deflection, &c., are identical, only they commence at different pressures.
 Other facts, however, show that at this low density the molecules retain their chemical characteristics.
+Thus by introducing the state of the sta istics.
 Thus by introducing into the tubes appropriate absorbents of residual gas, I can see that chemical attraction goes on long after the attenuation has reached the best stage for showing the phenomena now under illustration, and I am able by this means to carry the exhaustion to much higher degrees that I can get by mere pumping.
-Working with aqueous vapour I can use phosphoric anhydride as an absorbent; with carbonic acid, potash ; with hydrogen, palladium; and with oxygen, carbon, and then potash.
-The highest vacuum I have yet succeeded in obtaining has been the 1-20,000,000th of an atmosphere, a degree which may be better understood if I say that it corresponds to about the hundredth of an inch in a barometric column three miles high.

-It may be objected that it is hardly consistent to attach primary importance to the presence of Matter, when I have taken extraordinary pains to remove as much matter as possible from these bulbs and these tubes, and have succeeded so far as to leave only about the one-millionth of an atmosphere in them.
+Working with aqueous vapour I can use phosphoric anhydride as an absorbent; with carbonic acid, potash; with hydrogen, palladium; and with oxygen, carbon, and then potash.
+The highest vacuum I have yet succeeded in obtaining has been the I-20,000,000th of an atmosphere, a degree which may be better understood if I say that it corresponds to about the hundredth of an inch in a barometric column three miles importance to the presence of Matter, when I have taken extraordinary pains to remove as much matter as possible from these bulbs and these tubes, and have succeeded so far as to leave only about the one-millionth of an atmosphere in them.
 At its ordinary pressure the atmosphere is not very dense, and its recognition as a constituent of the world of matter is quite a modern notion.
 It would seem that when divided by a million, so little matter will necessarily be left that we may justifiably neglect the trifling residue and apply the term vacuum to space from which the air has been so nearly removed.
 To do so, however, would be a great error, attributable to our limited faculties being unable to grasp high numbers.
-It is generally taken for granted that when a public is divided for a relies the avoid of the second secon that when a number is divided by a million the quotient must necessarily be small, whereas it may happen that the original number is so large that its division by a million seems to make little impression on it.
+It is generally taken for granted that when a purpose is disided by a remission that when the statement of the st that when a number is divided by a million the quotient must necessarily be small, whereas it may happen that the original number is so large that its division by a million seems to make little impression on it.
 According to the best authorities, a bulb of the size of the one before you (13'5 centimetres in diameter) contains more than 1,000,000,000,000,000,000,000,000 (a quadrillion) molecules.
 Now, when exhausted to a millionth of an atmosphere we shall still have a trillion molecules left in the bulb-a number quite sufficient to justify me in speaking of the residue as matter.